eajon/rxbus2/README.md

 >中文说明，请点[这里](http://www.jianshu.com/p/7f4a709d2be5)查看.

 This is seems like [EventBus](https://github.com/greenrobot/EventBus) which intent for post and listen event but use RxJava2 inside.
-# add eventId annotation make it easy to debug
+# add tag annotation make it easy to debug
 ```java

 @Retention(RetentionPolicy.RUNTIME)